For breakfast, I cooked bacon, eggs, and toast.

 I said you have to have a knack for flipping omelets, but he said it takes a good pan.

-It was still a little foggy outside and too early for stores to open up, so we went back to our room.
+It was still a little foggy outside, and too early for stores to open, so we went back to our room.
 Hubby watched TV, and I wrote in my journal.

 Last night, before we went out, we talked to the bellman of the Inn.
 He said his daughter was the manager at the front desk, and he was a retired Sheriff of 25 years.
 He still worked part-time to get his 30 years of service.
 He said that he loved working at the INN.

-At 10 AM, we rode to Gloria Vanderbilt and Lees, where we bought hubby a shirt.
+At 10 A.M., we rode to Gloria Vanderbilt and Lee's, where we bought Hubby a shirt.

-We went to the Tanger outlet, where I bought a shirt from Under Armer and a black and white shirt from Nike.
-(I had only brought long sleeves tops, and it was 77 degrees outside) It is too hot for long sleeves.
+We went to the Tanger outlet, where I bought a shirt from Under Armor and a black and white shirt from Nike.
+(I had only brought long-sleeved tops, and it was 77 degrees outside) It is too hot for long sleeves.

-We rode to Bass Pro in Kodak, where we bought hubby a couple shirts.
+We rode to Bass Pro in Kodak, where we bought my husband a couple of shirts.

-We ate dinner at Uncle Bucks, which is inside the Bass Pro Shops.
+We ate dinner at Uncle Buck's, located inside Bass Pro Shops.
 We had all-you-can-eat shrimp for $9.99.

-Uncle Buck's All you can eat Shrimp. |
+Uncle Buck's All-You-Can-Eat Shrimp. |

 We filled up with gas at Murphy's.

-We rode by the Apple Bar, where we saw two geese waddling near Little Pigeon River.
+We rode by the Apple Bar, where we saw two geese waddling near the Little Pigeon River.

 We stopped at Dixie Stampede to take pictures of the horses.